masak/alma/documentation/README.md

 ## Stateful macros

-XXX hidden variables using Symbols
+XXX a `tenTimes` macro, which contains hidden state

+XXX a naive implementation of infix:<ff>

+XXX a per-outer-frame implementation of infix:<ff>

 ## Closures in macros